dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 REST API
 --------

+note:
+    This sort of automatic REST API is going to be deprecated, and will be completely removed in 2 minors.

 This API is still BETA and will be subject to change.
 In the future F.A.B. will probably use AngularJS to display the UI interface using AJAX.